 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is shy bladder syndrome, also known as paruresis.
 Shy bladder syndrome, or paruresis, involves difficulty urinating in public settings due to fear of perceived scrutiny when others are present or anticipated to be present soon.
 It actually falls… Continue reading What Is… Paruresis (Shy Bladder Syndrome)

-Introversion, shyness, and social anxiety can sometimes get mixed up, but they're quite different.
+Introversion, shyness, and social anxiety can sometimes get mixed up, but they're actually three distinct concepts.
 In this post, we'll look at some of the similarities and differences.
-Introversion is a personality trait, and it appears in the Myers-Briggs personality typology.
-The opposite is extroversion, and individuals may fall at different points along the continuum between the… Continue reading What’s the Difference Between Introversion, Shyness, and Social Anxiety?
+Introversion is a personality trait, and it appears in the Myers-Briggs personality typology.& The opposite is extroversion, and individuals may fall at different points along the continuum… Continue reading Introversion, Shyness & Social Anxiety: What’s the Difference?

 In this post I'll take a look at some of the available guidelines for evidence-based treatment of anxiety disorders.
 While psychotherapies are extremely important in the management of anxiety disorders, this post will focus only on anti-anxiety medications.
-The treatment guidelines I refer to come from the British Association for Psychopharmacology and the World Federation… Continue reading Evidence-based treatment of anxiety
+The treatment guidelines I refer to come from the British Association for Psychopharmacology and the World Federation… Continue reading Evidence-Based Treatment of Anxiety Disorders

 Mental illness stigma comes from many places and in many forms.
-Stigma often invalidates the experience of those of us with mental illness, and one of the ways this can happen is by pathologizing normal experience.
-By this I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to make it seems… Continue reading Mental Illness Stigma and Pathologizing Normal
+Stigma often invalidates the experience of those of us with mental illness.
+One way this can happen is by pathologizing normal human experiences.
+By this, I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to make it seems… Continue reading Mental Illness Stigma and Pathologizing Normal